 SMALL AREA UNEMPLOYMENT RATE ESTIMATES

-DEEWR have made the transition to the geographic classification and population benchmarks now used in the LFS (based on the 2006 Census of Population and Housing) from those used previously (based on the 2001 Census).
+DEEWR has made the transition to the geographic classification and population benchmarks now used in the LFS (based on the 2006 Census of Population and Housing) from those used previously (based on the 2001 Census).
 Unemployment estimates for SLAs and aggregates thereof for periods prior to March quarter 2008 are based on 2001 Census-based population benchmarks.
 For most areas, there has been no impact from the change in geographic classification.
-Further details can be found in paragraphs 2-5 of the Explanatory Notes for further information.
+Further details can be found in paragraphs 2-5 of the Explanatory Notes.

 View underlying table as an Excel spreadsheet: Download Estimates of unemployment rate, By Local Government Area: Smoothed series from the Downloads Page